Rod Library--Special Collections

-David Homer McCuskey was born September 4, 1907 at Dunlap, Iowa.
+David Homer McCuskey was born September 4, 1907, at Dunlap, Iowa.
 He graduated from Woodbine High School in 1926, and began attending the Iowa State Teachers College (UNI).
-In 1930, McCuskey graduated with a Bachelor of Science degree in Physical Education, with a minor in industrial arts.
+In 1930, McCuskey graduated with a Bachelor of Science degree in physical education, with a minor in industrial arts.
 While earning his degree, he was a successful football player and was on the wrestling team.
 Although he would become a wrestling coach, he never lettered in the sport.
-He later received a Master of Arts degree in Physical Education from Columbia University in December 1933.
+He received a Master of Arts degree in physical education from Columbia University in December 1933.

-As head coach, McCuskey, nicknamed "The Whip," guided the Panthers to national recognition.
-In his first year coaching, the first ISTC wrestlers placed in the NCAA Championships.
+As head coach, McCuskey, nicknamed "The Whip", guided the Panthers to national recognition.
+In his first year of coaching, ISTC wrestlers placed for the first time in the NCAA Championships.
 In 1934, Ray Cheney was the first ISTC wrestler to win a national championship title.

 When he resigned in 1952 to take over the head coaching job at the University of Iowa, he had a 102-31-7 record.

 McCuskey's success did not stop when he left the Teachers College.
 His activities included:

 - President of the Wrestling Coaches of America, 1950-1951